Category

 Is the Passion Gone?

 I’ve been in sales for over 20 years, and every time I’ve taken a vacation, I’ve still found myself in “work mode.”
-If you’re in sales, you get it — it’s in your DNA.
-You live it, breathe it, and it’s hard to switch it off because you’re driven by results, energy, and that next deal.
+If you’re in sales, you get it; it’s in your DNA.
+You live it, breathe it, and it’s hard to switch it off because results, energy, drive you, and that next deal.

 But this last vacation felt… different.
-For the first time, I was completely disconnected from work — no emails, no calls, no “quick check-ins.”
+For the first time, I was completely disconnected from work, with no emails, no calls, and no “quick check-ins.”
 And that’s when it hit me: maybe my passion for what I do is fading.
-Perhaps I’ve changed — or maybe the company needs to change to reignite that spark.
+Perhaps I’ve changed, or maybe the company needs to change to reignite that spark.
 Can passion be restored?
 Possibly.
-But the real question is: whose responsibility is it — mine, or theirs?
+But the real question is: whose responsibility is it mine or theirs?

 Why Passion Matters